National Parks

 Big Bend National Park in West Texas

-For fall color, there are two mains spots to explore.
-The Chisos Mountains is home to the highest peaks in Big Bend National Park.
+There are two main spots to explore for fall color.
+The Chisos Mountains are home to the highest peaks in Big Bend National Park.
 With its higher elevation, it is cooler during the day and night, thanks to the thin desert air.
 This area features trees like Cottonwoods and Madrones.

-Located in a pocket of Cottonwoods that turn a brillant yellow, the Rio Grande Village offers a large campground area along with a picnic area.
+Located in a pocket of Cottonwoods that turn a brilliant yellow, the Rio Grande Village offers a large campground and a picnic area.
 The U.S. – Mexico Border Crossing is in the area.
-The Daniels Ranch, a historic adobe building is located nearby.
+The Daniels Ranch, a historic adobe building, is located nearby.

 Franklin D. Roosevelt National Historic Site in Hyde Park, New York

-Perched along the Hudson River about two hours by train from New York City, the Franklin D. Roosevelt National Historic Site is the childhood home of the former present.
-During his lifetime, FDR considered himself a tree farmer as well as politician.
+Perched along the Hudson River, about two hours by train from New York City, the Franklin D. Roosevelt National Historic Site is the childhood home of the former present.
+During his lifetime, FDR considered himself a tree farmer as well as a politician.

-During his tenure, he worked with the New York State College of Foresty to develop techniques to keep the forests substainable.
-The grounds now include mature specimens, like red oaks, sugar and silver maples along with beech, hickory and chestnut.
+During his tenure, he worked with the New York State College of Forestry to develop techniques to keep the forests sustainable.
+The grounds now include mature specimens, such as red oaks, sugar and silver maples, beech, hickory and chestnut.

-In addition to the estate that is free to enter, visitors can tour the FDR Home for $10 per person (16+), his gravesite and presidential library (additional $10 to enter) are located on the property.
+In addition to the estate, which is free to enter, visitors can tour the FDR Home for $10 per person (16+); his gravesite and presidential library (an additional $10 to enter) are located on the property.

-Frankline D. Roosevelt National Historic Site is located at 114 Estates Lane, Hyde Park, NY.
-Opens daily from 7 a.m. until 8 p.m. for April 1- August 31. and earlier for the rest of the year.
+Franklin D. Roosevelt National Historic Site is located at 114 Estates Lane, Hyde Park, NY.
+Open daily from 7 a.m. to 8 p.m. for April 1- August 31. and earlier for the rest of the year.

 Boats in Glacier National Park